bellmit/attic/articles/decisions.rst

 4. It specifies the outcome, as described under this Charter, and provides a tally of the valid ballots.

-If a rule required that a decision be initiated, then the vote collector must resolve the decision in a timely fashion after the end of the voting period.
+The vote collector of a decision authorized by this Charter must resolve that decision in a timely fashion after the end of the voting period.

 Determining The Outcome
 -----------------------